Your kids’ bedroom or playroom — or what I call “the place where good toys go to die and never be seen again.”

 This is also a good time to take note of items that they may need, such as new jeans, socks or pajamas.
 I write these down, along with the number I need, so that if I come across a sale, I know what I need without having to go into their rooms to take a quick inventory.

 3. Look into getting organizers.
 My kids each have storage bins and a bookshelf in their rooms.
 This is where they have 90% of their toys.
-I empty each bin and find anything which is broken or missing a part and get rid of them.
+I empty each bin and find anything that is broken or missing a part and get rid of them.
 I also remove all of the “restaurant treasures” and toss them (or place to be donated to the school for their treasure boxes).
 When sorting, keep like items together.

-For instance, my son has Army vehicles and men as well as Minecraft toys.
+For instance, my son has Army vehicles and men, as well as Minecraft toys.
 When I am organizing his room, I toss all of the Minecraft toys into one bin and Army toys into another.
-That way, when he is playing with those toys, he can find what he wants, which actually helps keep his room easier to keep clean (less toys on the floor to find the one truck he needs).
+That way, when he is playing with those toys, he can find what he wants, which actually helps keep his room easier to keep clean (fewer toys on the floor to find the one truck he needs).

 We also have a bookshelf which is filled with books and other larger toys.
 When I put items back, I always try to set them in a different place.
 That way, it makes everything seem new and fun again, which gives the toys a new life.
 You might even consider keeping some toys in storage and rotating them around every 3 or 4 months.

 You don’t need expensive storage units in order to get organized.
-You can use shoe boxes, oatmeal containers and plastic tubs from Walmart or Target.
+You can use shoe boxes, oatmeal containers, and plastic tubs from Walmart or Target.
 As long as the room is neat and they can find what they need, you are successful!

 4. Declutter alone.
 This is my best tip of all.
-Not only can I tackle the rooms more quickly if they are not around, I also do not have to hear “But Mom, I looooove that toy” (which I know they have not played with in 6 months).
+Not only can I tackle the rooms more quickly if they are not around, I also do not have to hear “But Mom, I looooove that toy” (which I know they have not played with in the last 6 months).
 Rarely do my kids miss anything I remove from their rooms.
 However, I DO keep most items in a bin in our basement for a month or so.
 That way, if there was something that they really wanted, I don’t have to tell them it is gone.
 Instead, I get to be the hero by just happening to find it for them!

 5. Don’t forget under the bed.
 It seems that this is the place good toys go to die.
 If we are missing something, this is one of the first places I look (and the last place my kids think about).
-I’ve found missing socks, food wrappers (which were not suppose to be there), LEGOs, stuffed animals, coats….and more….all hiding under my kids’ beds.
+I’ve found missing socks, food wrappers (which were not supposed to be there), LEGOs, stuffed animals, coats….and more….all hiding under my kids’ beds.

 Do you have any tips to add to our list?